Nunavut mine fined $100K for not filing environmental reports on time | CBC News

 The owner of an inactive gold mine in Nunavut has been fined for filing environmental reports three years late.

-Lupin Mines Incorporated has pleaded guilty to the charge and faces a $100,000 fine.
+Lupin Mines Incorporated has pleaded guilty to the charge and faces a $100,000 penalty.

-Daniel Smith, regional director of environmental enforcement for Environment Canada, says the mine failed to produce timely reports on impacts to fish habitat.

-He says those reports were filed last year and no impacts were found.
+Daniel Smith, regional director of environmental enforcement for Environment and Climate Change Canada, says the mine failed to produce timely reports — initially due in 2014 — on impacts to fish habitat.
+Those reports were eventually filed last year, and no negative impacts were found.

+The reports are required by all mines.
+A failure to report is "not something that happens very often, from my experience," according to Smith.

-Smith says the mine did not conduct the study as required for financial reasons.
+Smith said the mine did not conduct the study as required for financial reasons, leading to a recommendation that charges be filed under the Fisheries Act.
+The $100,000 penalty represents the maximum that could be levied, given the charge.

+Smith added that $80,000 of the penalty will go straight into an environmental damages fund, which disperses money to projects designed to benefit the environment taken on by groups like NGOs and Indigenous governments.

+"So, the good news is that the money will go back into the environment," he said.

 The Lupin Mine opened in 1982 but has been mothballed for more than a decade.
 It's located roughly 400 kilometres north of Yellowknife.